 Follow the staircase to the ground floor.
-Once on the ground floor, move through the dooling.gov.uk at the bottom of the stairs and go outside the building.

-If you are at the ground floor lobby, there are two directions of escape available.
+Once on the ground floor, move through the door to the left leading to the small lobby before the rear exit door and go outside the building.
+If you are at the ground floor lobby, there are three directions of escape available.
 Choose whichever is the quickest way to get outside, or if that route is affected by smoke and fire, turn around and go in the opposite direction.